mjbondra/consolator/README.md

 # Consolator

-A JavaScript library for printing styled messages to your console.
+A JavaScript library for printing styled messages to the console.

 ## Caveat